ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 A profiled generator may have a positive investment cost, which indicates that the unit is only available if an investment is made to build it.
 Generators have their output bounds set to zero when not invested.
-Once a profiled generator is invested in, it remains permanently available, and its output is constrained by the time-varying minimum and maximum power profiles.
-Investment costs are incurred at the time of the investment and scaled by an investment cost weight.
+Once a profiled generator is invested in, its output is constrained by the time-varying minimum and maximum power profiles.
+Investment costs are scaled by an investment cost weight.

 ### Constants